spryker/spryker-docs/docs/ca/dev/access/connect-to-services-via-aws-and-docker-sdk.md

 Verify that you [installed the Session Manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)

+Verify that your local firewall software, or your organisation firewall is not blocking your tunnel requests.

 ### Can I connect to multiple environments at the same time?
 Yes.
 You can connect to multiple environments at the same time.
-Set the the correct AWS Access Keys, and AWS Region of the environment.
+Set the the correct AWS Access Keys for the AWS Accoun.
 Then specify the correct `--environment={environment_name}` within the `docker/sdk paas create-tunnel` command

 Each tunnel to a PaaS service will claim a different port.
 The solution allows for 10 tunnel connections for each PaaS service at the same time.